-Read more about the work group's purpose, operations,
+Read more about the committee's purpose, operations, and

-Other Work Group Activities
+Other Committee Activities

-Every other month, the work group publishes The Ally, a newsletter that is designed to enhance continuous education and awareness and advance DEIA throughout the OIG community.
+Every other month, the committee publishes The Ally, a newsletter that is designed to enhance continuous education and awareness and advance DEIA throughout the OIG community.

-The work group consults with and coordinates with other CIGIE Committees and forums, including the Training Institute, the Professional Development Committee, and the Pandemic Response Accountability Committee, as appropriate.
+The committee consults with and coordinates with other CIGIE committees and forums, including the Training Institute, the Professional Development Committee, and the Pandemic Response Accountability Committee, as appropriate.

-The work group has a technology presence on Oversight.gov.
-This collaboration site provides information about the framework and actions of the work group.
+The committee has a technology presence on Oversight.gov.
+This collaboration site provides information about the framework and actions of the committee.
 The committee also has a presence on IGNET.gov.

-The work group has been featured on Government Matters and Federal News Network, outlining the purpose, importance, and roadmap for advancing DEIA throughout the OIG community.
+The committee has been featured on Government Matters, Federal News Network, and Government Executive outlining the purpose, importance, and roadmap for advancing DEIA throughout the OIG community.